sehaj1001/DataX_Plaksha/README.md

 <h3>Code and Files:</h3>

-1. The input CSV file has been uploaded and consists of two columns -- latitude and longitude. <br>
+1. The input CSV file 'lat_long.csv' has been uploaded and consists of two columns -- latitude and longitude. <br>
-2. All Cypher code has been uploaded as a text file. <br>
+2. All Cypher code has been uploaded as a text file named 'cypher_code.txt'. <br>
-3. Python code for EDA, Elbow Method and to generate output visualizations has been uploaded as an ipynb. <br>
+3. Python code for EDA, Elbow Method and to generate output visualizations has been uploaded in the notebook 'DataX2_Assignment1_SehajpreetKaur.ipynb'. <br>
-4. The output CSV file generated at the end of clustering in Neo4j has been uploaded and consists of four columns -- latitude, longitude, cluster_number and centroid. <br>
+4. The output CSV file for <i>k</i>=7 'output.csv' generated at the end of clustering in Neo4j has been uploaded and consists of four columns -- latitude, longitude, cluster_number and centroid. <br>
 5. All images have been uploaded into the screenshots folder. <br> <br>

 <h3>References:</h3>